Fornication/Arkays-Commandment/README.md

 ## Contact

 Official support takes place on my discord channel.
-You can join [my discord](https://discord.gg/JycmyqzZz7) for less support-related inquiries and chatting as well! **DO NOT DM ME ON DISCORD.
-I WILL NOT PROVIDE SUPPORT FOR YOU IN DMS**.
+You can join [my discord](https://discord.gg/JycmyqzZz7) for less support-related inquiries and chatting as well!